Matthew Lukin Smawfield

 Temporal-Spatial Coupling in Gravitational Lensing: Phantom Mass from Conformal Gradients

-Demonstrates that conformal metric couplings remain unconstrained by GW170817 (common-mode for co-propagating signals).
-Shows how Isochrony Axiom failure creates phantom mass indistinguishable from dark matter, with M1/3 Vainshtein scaling linking terrestrial correlations to galactic halos.
+Demonstrates conformal metric couplings remain entirely unconstrained by GW170817 (common-mode for co-propagating signals).
+Shows how Isochrony Axiom failure creates phantom mass contributions to gravitational lensing and rotation curves that are observationally indistinguishable from particulate dark matter, with M1/3 Vainshtein scaling linking terrestrial clock correlations directly to galactic halo phenomenology.

 Global Time Echoes: Empirical Validation